TicketSwap/android-assessment/README.md

 Use your own Spotify API key when developing, we will replace it with ours when reviewing your assignment.

 ## Submission
 Please provide a zip of the source code with which we can easily build locally and test out ourselves.
+If there are issues sending the zip file, please use a service like https://wetransfer.com to upload the zip file there and send us a link to download the files.

 ## General notes
 - Write the solution in Kotlin.